junxiawang/xcat-doc/source/guides/install-guides/yum/install_xcat.rst

 Install xCAT
 ============

+xCAT consists of two software packages:

+#. **xcat-core**  xCAT's main software package.

+     The xcat-core package is provided in one of the following options:

+     * **Latest Release (Stable) Builds**

+         *This is the latest GA (Generally Availability) build that has been tested throughly*

+     * **Latest Snapshot Builds**

+         *This is the latest snapshot of the GA version build that may contain bug fixes but has not yet been tested throughly*

+     * **Development Builds**

+         *This is the snapshot builds of the new version of xCAT in development.
+This version has not been released yet, use as your own risk*

+#. **xcat-dep**  xCAT's dependency package.
+This is provided as a convenience for the user and contains dependency packages required by xCAT that are not provided by the operating system.
-xCAT is installed by configuring the Software repository and using yum package manager.
-The software repositoreies can be one of the following:

-* Public Internet Repository (requires internet connectivity)
+xCAT is installed by configuring software repositories for ``xcat-core`` and ``xcat-dep`` and using yum package manager.
+The software repositoreies can publically hosted (requires internet connectivity) or locally configured.
-* Locally Configured Repository

 Configure xCAT Software Repository
 ----------------------------------